Docker Container Security

 Hub’s intelligent scanning and open source identification is powered by the industry’s most comprehensive KnowledgeBase™ of over 1.5 million open source projects and enhanced known vulnerability-mapping features that provide earlier notification and remediation guidance not found in NVD.
 Hub enables secure and agile development through flexible policy management features and integrations with popular build/CI tools including Jenkins and TeamCity.

-Black Duck Hub's Docker security services:
+Black Duck Hub's Docker container security services:

 - Scan & Identify Open Source – Inventory open source in all layers of Docker containers with insight into distribution sources and patch levels.
 By fully scanning your codebase, Hub finds open source that solutions based on manifest file parsing miss, including undeclared and modified components to improve Docker security.